 - The licence fee for any dog or cat that is being registered with the municipality between July 1 and December 31 in any year shall be 50% of the fee set out in Appendix A.

-- A dog used as a guide or for assistance to a disabled person shall be licenced and shall wear the current licence tag.
+- A dog used as a guide or for assistance to a disabled person shall be licensed and shall wear the current licence tag.
 Any person who produces evidence satisfactory to the municipality showing that the dog is required as a guide or for assistance by a disabled person shall be exempt from paying the licence fee.

-- The municipality shall keep a record of all dogs and cats registered and licenced, showing the date and number of registration and licence, and the name and description of the dog or cat, with the name and address of the owner.
+- The municipality shall keep a record of all dogs and cats registered and licensed, showing the date and number of registration and licence, and the name and description of the dog or cat, with the name and address of the owner.

 The inspector may seize and impound: